Global19-atlassian-net/pbreports/doc/report_specifications.rst

-mapped_subread_concordance_mean  Mean Mapped Concordance                    The mean concordance of subreads that mapped to the reference sequence mapped_subreads_n                Subreads (mapped)                          The number of subreads mapped to the reference sequence mapped_subread_readlength_mean   Subread Length Mean (bp) (mapped)          The mean length of subreads that mapped to the reference sequence mapped_subreadlength_n50         Subread Length N50 (bp) (mapped)           50% of bases that mapped to the reference sequence are in subreads longer than this value mapped_subreadlength_q95         Subread Length 95% (bp) (mapped)           The 95th percentile of length of subreads that mapped to the reference sequence mapped_subread_readlength_max    Subread Length Max (bp) (mapped)           The maximum length of subreads that mapped to the reference sequence mapped_subread_bases_n           Subread Bases (bp) (mapped)                The number of subread bases mapped to the reference sequence mapped_reads_n                   Polymerase Reads (mapped)                  The number of polymerase reads mapped to the reference sequence mapped_readlength_mean           Polymerase Read Length Mean (bp) (mapped)  The approximate mean length of polymerase reads that mapped to the reference sequence (including adapters and other unmapped regions) mapped_readlength_n50            Polymerase Read N50 (bp) (mapped)          50% of bases that mapped to the reference sequence are in polymerase reads longer than this value mapped_readlength_q95            Polymerase Read Length 95% (bp) (mapped)   The 95th percentile of read length of polymerase reads that mapped to the reference sequence mapped_readlength_max            Polymerase Read Length Max (bp) (mapped)   The maximum length of polymerase reads that mapped to the reference sequence
+mapped_subread_concordance_mean  Mean Mapped Concordance                    The mean concordance of subreads that mapped to the reference sequence mapped_subreads_n                Subreads (mapped)                          The number of subreads mapped to the reference sequence mapped_subread_readlength_mean   Subread Length Mean (bp) (mapped)          The mean length of subreads that mapped to the reference sequence mapped_subreadlength_n50         Subread Length N50 (bp) (mapped)           The subread length at which 50% of the mapped bases are in subreads longer than, or equal to, this value mapped_subreadlength_q95         Subread Length 95% (bp) (mapped)           The 95th percentile of length of subreads that mapped to the reference sequence mapped_subread_readlength_max    Subread Length Max (bp) (mapped)           The maximum length of subreads that mapped to the reference sequence mapped_subread_bases_n           Subread Bases (bp) (mapped)                The number of subread bases mapped to the reference sequence mapped_reads_n                   Polymerase Reads (mapped)                  The number of polymerase reads mapped to the reference sequence mapped_readlength_mean           Polymerase Read Length Mean (bp) (mapped)  The approximate mean length of polymerase reads that mapped to the reference sequence (including adapters and other unmapped regions) mapped_readlength_n50            Polymerase Read N50 (bp) (mapped)          The read length at which 50% of the mapped bases are in polymerase reads longer than, or equal to, this value mapped_readlength_q95            Polymerase Read Length 95% (bp) (mapped)   The 95th percentile of read length of polymerase reads that mapped to the reference sequence mapped_readlength_max            Polymerase Read Length Max (bp) (mapped)   The maximum length of polymerase reads that mapped to the reference sequence
 ===============================  =========================================  =====================================================================================================================================